 Before your executive departs, create a travel folder with a copy of their printed itinerary, envelopes for travel receipts, and any important travel documents or meeting materials he or she will need while traveling.
 Make sure their mobile office is ready for travel by replenishing business cards, batteries, basic office supplies, and other consumables.
 Create a checklist to ensure your executive always leaves with all of the cords, adapters, flash drives, computers, phones, tablets and presentation tools he or she will need.
 Discuss how you can best assist him or her during travel so you both have the same expectations of how communication and work will flow in their absence.

 Learn as much as you can about your traveler’s destination in advance of their trip.
-Find out:

 - What is the local currency?

 - Will they need power adapters for electrical cords?

 - What local laws or cultures does your traveler need to be aware of?

 - What diseases are common for area(s) that will be visited?

 - Is the area prone to natural disasters or pests that can pose a travel risk?